ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 mynewfile.txt
 ~~~

-Note: Be careful when specifying the file name. `mv` silently overwrite any existing files with the same name and could cause data loss.
-With the option `-i`, you can set `mv` to ask for confirmation before writing.
+Note: Be careful when specifying the file name. `mv` silently overwrites any existing files with the same name and could cause data loss.
+With the `-i` option, you can set `mv` to ask for confirmation before writing.

-The "cp" command lets you copy files, for example if you want to create a backup, and it works very much like `mv`.
+The "cp" command lets you copy files, for example, if you want to create a backup, and it works very much like `mv`.

 Input
 {: .label .label-green}